aiha-lab/InfiniPot-V/README.md

   <img src="./images/fig2.png" width="800">
 </p>

 > **Disclaimer**: This repository is a research-purpose re-implementation for reproducing the results presented in [InfiniPot-V](https://openreview.net/forum?id=hFxOZjHyTg).
 It does not include all components of the full methodology described in the paper.
 ---

+(260125) For comparison between code output and reported number in paper, please see `accuracy.json` number in results folder (which is averaged subtask accuracy)

 ## Installation